michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 19. they, whose end is perdition, whose god is their belly, and whose glory is their shame; they, whose mind is in the earth.

-20. But our employmentPulchonan.
-Pulchono is " occupation," whether sacred, cultus, or civil, operatio. is in heaven, and from thence we expect the Saviour, our Lord Jeshu Meshiha,
+20. But our employment

-21. who will change the body of our abasement to make (it) in the fashion of his glorious body,The body of his glory.
-3 Knowing. according to his great power, by which all is subjected unto him.
+21. who will change the body of our abasement to make (it) in the fashion of his glorious body,

 ## Philippians 4